acoustid/acoustid-server/acoustid/web/pages/chromaprint.md

 ### Development

-You can dowload the development version of the source code from [GitHub](https://github.com/acoustid/chromaprint).
+You can download the development version of the source code from [GitHub](https://github.com/acoustid/chromaprint).
 Either you can use [Git][git] to clone the repository or download a zip/tar.gz file with the latest version.